Our Story at Paradise Holidays by Ratheesh R. Nath, Chairman.

 All my staff, drivers, I had to literally do injustice to them.
-Meanwhile, I met would-be father in law and asked his advice, he also told me to come back and continue with business.
+Meanwhile, I met with my father-in-law and asked for his advice, he also told me to come back and continue with business.
 I felt that day came and my father asked me to come back, I never went back to Pune.

 At the time of marriage, Sreedevi was working as Asst.
 Professor with an engineering college and after few months she decided to quit her job to stand beside me in business as well.
 It was a relief to me as she was a quick learner and was well adapted to take responsibilities one by one.